Anirudh-RV/AnnotationTool/readMeHistory.md

 11) /Server - everything looks like it's created to establish directory structure... probably delete it and keep instructions on how the directory structure should be.
 Keep server.js.
-Action : Kept the public/uploaded folders, all other files and folders created at runtime have been removed **DONE**
+Action : Kept the public/uploaded folders, all other files and folders created at runtime have been removed

+12) Naming: Changed Varible names to either
+1. Camel Casing - variables in js
+2. Pascal Casing - variables in Go (It is necessary to keep it as Pascal Casing)
+3. Normal lower case - weblinks are all lower case

+**DONE**
 # README HISTORY
 ########--------------------------------------------------------------------------------------------------